Skip to main content

 Attractants and Scents

-In addition to the statewide regulations defining legal use of attractants and scents, found on General Hunting Regulations, the possession or use of products containing natural substances collected by a hunter from a legally harvested cervid in North Carolina is prohibited in CWD Surveillance Areas.
+In addition to the statewide regulations defining legal use of attractants and scents, found on the Hunting Regulations page, the possession or use of products containing natural substances collected by a hunter from a legally harvested cervid in North Carolina is prohibited in CWD Surveillance Areas.